This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Hypothermic treatment involves cooling a baby to about 92 degrees for a period of about three days.
 The baby is given a sedative to prevent shivering.

 If the treatment is administered right after birth, this treatment may completely reverse the effects of oxygen deprivation.
-A baby that may have suffered significant brain damage and cognitive impairments because of asphyxia may be completely spared from those effects.
+A baby who may have suffered significant brain damage and cognitive impairments because of asphyxia may be wholly spared from those effects.

-Studies have shown that this hypothermic treatment significantly reduces death rates and developmental disabilities in newborns that suffered oxygen deprivation during childbirth.
+Studies have shown that this hypothermic treatment significantly reduces death rates and developmental disabilities in newborns who suffer oxygen deprivation during childbirth.

 Alternative Treatments